Our team

 Krzysztof Jarymowicz

-Krzysztof is a graduate of Psychology and Ethnography at University of Warsaw.
+Graduate of psychology and ethnography at University of Warsaw.
 One of the founders of Foundation for Freedom, now the chairman of the board.
-Originator and coordinator of Etnoliga and other integrative and sport related projects in Foundation for Freedom.
-Laureate of the POLCUL Foundation award, ambassador of the EPALE platform.
+Originator and coordinator of Etnoliga and other integrative and sport related projects in the foundation.
+Member of the board of Football Against Racism in Europe.
+Laureate of the POLCUL Foundation award.
 Former journalist.
-Privately, a father of three children, a football enthusiast, chess-player, and cyclist.
+Raises three children.
+He’s interested in football, but scores better in chess.
+A passionate cyclist.

 Magdalena Zaborowska-Gumieniak